Black History Month: celebrating the work of black microbiologists

 Dr Faith Uwadiae is currently working as a Postdoctoral Training Fellow at the Francis Crick Institute, but in her school days her sights were set on a different path, something more arts based.
 However her teachers suggested taking GCSE sciences to keep her options open, and it was during this time that she fell in love with biology.

-Dr Uwadiae is from Nigerian descent and has said that it is this identity that motivates her research into improving our understanding of malaria.
+Dr Uwadiae is of Nigerian descent and has said that it is this identity that motivates her research into improving our understanding of malaria.
 Her research at the Francis Crick Institute is looking into the immunological link between malaria and a type of cancer known as Burkitt’s Lymphoma.
 The link between the two has been known about for some time but isn’t fully understood.

 As well as her research, Dr Uwadiae has given talks on her experiences as a black female scientist, including a lecture at Durham University titled “What does a scientist look like?”, and a webinar hosted by the British Society for Immunology on diversity and inclusion in STEM.